zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Innostore.md

   * Able to manage more keys than can fit into memory

-    InnoDB pages as much of the active dataset into memory including keys, values, indexes and locks.
+    InnoDB caches as much of the active dataset (keys, values, index information and locks) in memory as will fit in the buffer pool space allocated (`buffer_pool_size`).
+As the active data set changes so does the in-memory cache.
 InnoDB can operate in conditions where the active data exceeds the available memory (buffer size).
 It does this by maintaining an LRU cache in memory of as much data as possible.
 In cases where your active data set exceeds memory you will experience additional latency as InnoDB fetches data from disk.

   * Highly tunable